dengsgo/go-decorator/GUIDE.md

   - [More](#more)

-`go-decorator` is a compilation chaining tool that implements the decorator feature of the Go language.
+`go-decorator` is a compilation chain tool that implements the Go language decorator feature, allowing annotations to be used to apply decorators to any function.

 ## Requirement